-- The head judge will request the return of all applicable scoresheets from the official scorekeeper. - The head judge will meet with the WCRC judge(s), WCE Staff, and WCE Competition Operations Committee Chair(s) to evaluate the situation. - The WCE Staff and WCE Competition Operations Committee Chair(s) will then rule upon the matter in a closed meeting. - If the matter of dishonesty is extensive, the WCE Competition Operations Committee Chair(s) has the power to rule that the WCRC judge will be excluded from judging in any future WCRC sanctioned competitions.
+- The head judge will request the return of all applicable scoresheets from the official scorekeeper. - The head judge will meet with the WCRC judge(s), WCC staff, and WCC CSC Chair(s) to evaluate the situation. - The WCC staff and WCC CSC Chair(s) will then evaluate the situation in a closed meeting. - If the matter of dishonesty is extensive, the WCC CSC Chair(s) has the power to rule that the WCRC judge will be excluded from judging in any future WCRC sanctioned competitions.

-13.2 Competitor Related Issues
+13.2 Other Issues at the World Coffee Championships

-If a competitor has an issue or protest to make regarding the WCRC during the competition, the competitor should contact the WCRC event organizer.
-The event organizer will then determine whether the issue can be resolved on-site at the WCRC, or whether the issue will require a written appeal following the WCRC.

-If the WCRC event organizer decides that the issue and/or protest can be solved on-site at the WCRC, the WCRC event organizer will contact the involved party or parties to ensure fair representation.
-The competitor's issue and/or protest will be discussed, and a decision will be made jointly, on-site by the WCRC event organizer and the designated onsite representative of the WCE Judge Operations Lead.
-The WCRC event organizer will inform the competitor of the decision.
+If a competitor has an issue regarding the WCRC during the competition (e.g. scheduling, logistics, etc.), the competitor should contact the WCC staff onsite.
+The WCC staff will make every effort to resolve the issue on-site at the WCRC.
+The WCC staff will contact all involved parties.
+The competitor's issue will be discussed, and a decision will be made jointly, on-site by the WCC staff team, WCC JOL and/or WCC CSC.
+The WCC staff will inform the competitor of the decision.

-13.3 Appeals
+13.3 Appeals at the World Coffee Championships

-If a person does not agree with a decision, they may appeal the decision in writing to the WCE Competition Operations Committee.
+If a person does not agree with a decision, they may appeal the decision in writing to the WCC CSC.
 All decisions made by the committee are final.